Rs.16.80for 1 strip(s) (3 tablets each)

 lactation

-Depar 50mg Tablet is to be taken with food.
+Depar 50mg Tablet should be taken with or after food.

 None